zhaoy37/yiqizhao.github.io/content/authors/admin/_index.md

     url: https://viterbischool.usc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Doctoral Student for Computer Science at the University of Southern California.
-I work with Professor Jyo Deshmukh and Professor Lars Lindemann.
-My research interests include design, verification, and testing of learning-enabled Cyber-Physical Systems through formal methods and control theory.
-Before this, I was a student at Vanderbilt University, who majored in Computer Science and Mathematics (Applied Track) and minored in Electrical Engineering and Data Science.
-At Vanderbilt, I worked with Professor Meiyi Ma on smart city and specification-enhanced machine learning.
+bio: Yiqi (Nick) Zhao is a PhD Student for Computer Science at the University of Southern California.

 # Interests to show in About widget
 interests: